simonmichael/hledger/hledger/hledger.m4.md

 See also ["Working with CSV > Reading files specified by rule"](#reading-files-specified-by-rule).

-The `archive` rule adds a few more features to `source`; see below.
+### Data cleaning

+After `source`'s file pattern, you can write `|` (pipe) and a data cleaning command.
+If hledger's CSV rules aren't enough, you can pre-process the downloaded data here with a shell command or script, to make it more suitable for conversion.
+The command will be executed by your default shell, will receive the data file's content as standard input, and should output zero or more lines of character-separated-values, ready for conversion by hledger's CSV rules.

 ## `archive`

-Adding the `archive` rule to your rules file affects importing or reading files specified by `source`:
+Adding the `archive` rule causes `import` to archive imported data files to a nearby `data/` directory.

-- After successfully importing, `import` will move the data file to an archive directory (`data/` next to the rules file, auto-created), renamed to `RULESFILEBASENAME.DATAFILEMODDATE.DATAFILEEXT`.
-  Archiving data files is optional, but it can be useful for troubleshooting, detecting variations in your banks' CSV data, regenerating entries with improved rules, etc.
+This is optional, but can be useful for troubleshooting, regenerating with improved rules, etc.

-- `import` will pick the oldest of `source` glob matches, rather than the newest.
+Also, it causes `import` to prefer the oldest data file, when the `source` rule's glob pattern matches multiple files.
-  So if you have multiple versions of a download, repeated imports will process them in chronological order.
+So multiple downloads will be imported and archived in chronological order (oldest first).

-- For commands other than `import`, when the `source` path or glob pattern matches no files, hledger will try to read the latest archived data file instead.
+`archive` also affects non-`import` commands reading the rules file: when the `source` rule's glob pattern matches no files (no new downloads are available), they will use the archive as a fallback (reading the newest archived file, if any).
-  This is convenient for working with the downloaded data again, even after it has been imported.

 ## `encoding`